27 Feb How Working Remotely Promotes Your Brand

 Here’s why: Working from home – or the local library or coffee shop – makes a lot of employees happy, and when they’re happy, they do better work.
 When they work harder and smarter, they project a better company image.

-A telecommuting policy shows a brand’s openness to new ways of working, yes.
+A policy for working remotely shows a brand’s openness to new ways of working, yes.
 But more importantly, it shows a level of trust in your employees.
-Just because they’re not sitting in cubicles doesn’t mean they’re not touting your brand.
-On the contrary, if they’re happily working, they’re more likely to speak highly of their job and the leaders who enable them the freedom to work remotely.
+Just because they’re not sitting in cubicles or in the office doesn’t mean they’re not touting your brand.
+On the contrary, if they’re happily working, they’re more likely to speak highly of their job and the leaders who give them the freedom to work from home.

 Not all companies are ready for the cultural shift to at-home office locations.
 Many employers fear the “unknown” factors of off-site work − primarily accountability and execution − while other leaders see the need for the physical presence of the majority of their staff.

-For instance, the USDA scaled back on the number of days per week employees can work remotely − citing responsiveness to client needs, responsibility to taxpayers and respect to colleagues on-site every day.
-While it was a strategic decision to reconnect the organization’s workers, it had some D.C. residents wondering about the impact on traffic in the metro area.
+For instance, the USDA scaled back on the number of days per week employees can work remotely − citing responsiveness to client needs, responsibility to taxpayers and respect to colleagues who work on-site every day.

 Building Your Brand While Employees Are at Home